daryltee91/playwright-tech-challenge/README.md

 # playwright-technical-challenge
-Technical challenge built using Node.js v24 and Playwright for E2E testing.
+Technical challenge built using Node.js v24, Docker, and Playwright for E2E testing.

 Tests for `DemoQA Automation Practice Form` are defined in `tests/demoqa.spec.ts`.